matoni109/matoni_portfolio/src/_posts/2022-01-26-rails-7-the-little-big-things.md

 #### Encrypted Database Layer

-Your do need to be running [Rails credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) from Rails 6.x, but once you have that up and running it gets [pretty easy from there](https://edgeguides.rubyonrails.org/active_record_encryption.html#setup) and you can just add below to your `model.rb`:
+You do need to be running [Rails credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) from Rails 6.x, but once you have that up and running it gets [pretty easy from there](https://edgeguides.rubyonrails.org/active_record_encryption.html#setup) and you can just add below to your `model.rb`:

 ```ruby
 class Article < ApplicationRecord